Puma Plotting Tutorial#

 )

-roc_plot.savefig("tutorial_roc.png", transparent=False)
+plot_roc.savefig("tutorial_roc.png", transparent=False)

-Task 2.3: Add the c-rejection to your plot#
+Task 2.3: Add the c-rejection to Your Plot#

 - Repeat the calculation of the rejection for c-jets